otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/10-react-1/10-react-1.md

 # 10: React 1

-If you get stuck, a completed version of this project is available in the **10-react-1** directory of the **lecture-notes** repository.
+If you get stuck, a completed version of this project is available in the **exemplar** directory.

 ## Vite